Activity restriction harmonised standard

 Use in the census

-This principle, together with the long lasting health conditions and illness principle, has been chosen for use in the 2021 Census in England and Wales.
+This standard, together with the long lasting health conditions and illness standard, has been chosen for use in the 2021 Census in England and Wales.

 Census questions need parliamentary approval.
 This will be sought during 2020.
 It is not anticipated that any of the questions on this topic will change.